staruser143/dash-app/analysis/cosmos_atlas_pricing.md

-Sure!
-Here's a detailed comparison of the pricing models for Azure Cosmos DB for MongoDB and MongoDB Atlas:
+Detailed comparison of the pricing models for Azure Cosmos DB for MongoDB and MongoDB Atlas:

 ### **Azure Cosmos DB for MongoDB Pricing**
 Azure Cosmos DB offers a flexible pricing model based on three main components: **compute, storage, and bandwidth**.

 1. **Compute Pricing**:
    - **Request Units (RU)**: Azure Cosmos DB bills using Request Units (RU) measured per second (RU/s).
 The cost depends on the provisioned throughput.
-   - **Provisioned Throughput**: You can choose between Standard Provisioned Throughput, Autoscale Provisioned Throughput, and Serverless.
+   - **Provisioned Throughput**: We can choose between Standard Provisioned Throughput, Autoscale Provisioned Throughput, and Serverless.
    - **Free Tier**: Offers 1000 RU/s and 25 GB of storage per month.

 2. **Storage Pricing**:
-   - **Consumed Storage**: You are billed for the total amount of storage consumed by your data and indexes.
+   - **Consumed Storage**: We are billed for the total amount of storage consumed by your data and indexes.
    - **Storage Units**: Storage is billed in GBs, rounded up to the nearest GB.

 3. **Bandwidth Pricing**: